lucaspogilvie/predicting_bill_outcomes/README.md

 ### Random Forest

-Random Forest Classifier is a complicated model than the Logistic Regression.
+Random Forest Classifier is a more complicated model compared to Logistic Regression.
 It is an ensemble learning algorithm that combines multiple decision trees to make predictions.
 It operates by constructing a multitude of decision trees during training and outputs the class that is the mode of the classes predicted by individual trees.
 The features used in this model are similar to the logistic regression.
 We have categorical features such as the party of the governor and of the chambers.
 These columns will be one hot encoded.
 We also have text data as well.
-For this, we will need to use Count Vectorizer and Tfidf Vectorizer in order to plug them into the Logistic model.
+For this, Count Vectorizer and Tfidf Vectorizer were used again.

-CountVectorizer is a feature extraction technique used in natural language processing to convert text documents into numerical representations.
-It creates a matrix where each row corresponds to a document, and each column represents the frequency of a specific word in that document.
-TF-IDF Vectorizer stands for Term Frequency-Inverse Document Frequency Vectorizer.
-It is another feature extraction method used in NLP that assigns weights to each word in a document based on its frequency within the document and its rarity across all documents.
-The resulting matrix reflects the importance of each word in a document relative to the entire corpus.
-Both of these techniques are used in order to extract information through our modeling.

-As our target variable is very imbalanced, oversampling techniques will be used to help our model recognize the unbalanced class.
-As with our last model, we will again use SMOTE, but we will find better results by changing a hyperparameter in the Random Forest Classifier called class weight.
-Changing this hyper parameter to 'balanced_subsample' will boost the importance of the smaller class making it easier for the model to recognize the bills passing class.
+As our target variable is very imbalanced, oversampling techniques were helpful for our model recognize the unbalanced class.
+As with our the Logistic model, SMOTE was used again.
+There is also a hyperparameter in the Random Forest Classifier called class weight.
+Changing this hyper parameter to 'balanced_subsample' boosted the importance of the smaller class making it easier for the model to recognize the bills passing class.

-We used many combinations of mdoels and tuned the hyperarameters.
-Here is a summery of the results:
+We used many combinations of models and tuned the hyperarameters.
+Here is a summary of the results:

 |Model|accuracy|recall|precision|
 |---|---|---|---|